 Housing Choice Voucher Programs

-A housing subsidy (a determined portion of the rent) is paid to the landlord directly by LMHA on behalf of the participating family.
-The family then pays the difference between the actual rent charged by the landlord and the amount subsidized (paid) by the program.
+A housing subsidy (a determined portion of the rent) is paid to the landlord directly by LMH on behalf of the participating family.
+The family then pays the difference between the actual rent charged by the landlord and the amount subsidized (paid) by the HCV program.

-LMHA may potentially assist up to 4400 families with rental assistance through the HCV program.
+LMH may potentially assist up to 4,685 families with rental assistance through the HCV program.

-Assistance in the Section 8 Housing Choice Voucher is tied to the family, not the unit, and allows the family to lease any unit that meets the program requirements, including units outside Lucas Metropolitan Housing Authority jurisdiction.
+Assistance in the HCV program is tied to the family, not the home, and allows the family to lease any home that meets the program requirements, including units outside Lucas Metropolitan Housing jurisdiction through an option called portability.

-Participants are selected from the HCV waiting list, typically pay approximately 30% of income toward rent; the landlord receives the difference in the form of a housing assistance payment (HAP) from LMHA.
+Participants are selected from the HCV waiting list and pay no more than 40% of their adjusted income towards rent, whereas the landlord receives the difference in the form of a housing assistance payment (HAP) from LMH.

 Voucher Program Information